l0l869/Multi-Resets/README.md

 - **Reset Method**: How the macro resets.
 Setup requires setting pixels to know where and when to click.
 Setupless automatically finds the text of buttons.
 - **Read Screen Memory**: Relies on memory to know which screen you're on.
 Use only if the macro can't find buttons by their pixel colour.
 Supports: 1.16.1 and 1.2.13.
 - **Coop Mode**: Prevents the 0/8 bug.
-- **Threads Utilisation**: The precentage of CPU threads the instances will utilise.
+- **Threads Utilisation**: The percentage of CPU threads the instances will utilise.

 ## Manual Resetting